 Specifying this parameter causes the orchestrator to use SSL for communications with Keyfactor Command.
 Leave out this parameter if you prefer not to use SSL.
+This parameter does not take any arguments.

--t, --trusted-root
+-t, --trusted-root </path/root-filename>

 If your Keyfactor Command server is using a publicly rooted certificate, you do not need to use this option.
 If the certificate on the Keyfactor Command server was internally generated, you will need to use this option to specify the full path and file name of the file containing the root certificate for the certificate authority that issued the certificate (e.g. -t /tmp/myroot.crt).
-See Certificate Root Trust for the Keyfactor Bash Orchestrator on page 82.
+See Certificate Root Trust for the Keyfactor Bash Orchestrator on page 83.

--i, --server-group-id
+-i, --server-group-id < GUID of existing SSH server group>

 If desired, you may specify this parameter to automatically add the server to an existing server group in Keyfactor Command.
 The server group must be specified by group ID (e.g. -i 74a9afcc-087d-423a-a331-06686427fdd9).
 You can find a server group's ID by editing the server group record in the Keyfactor Command Management Portal.
-This function is only supported if you have enabled auto-registration for SSH (see Create a Service Account for the Keyfactor Bash Orchestrator on page 81).
+This function is only supported if you have enabled auto-registration for SSH (see Create a Service Account for the Keyfactor Bash Orchestrator on page 82).